 How do you look at this situation?
 The ego would look at the situation fatalistically with a defeatist attitude.

 At that time, my ego was hurt by the fact that I couldn’t do anything.
-The thoughts in my mind were something on the lines of: “How did he fool me?”
+The thoughts in my mind were something along the lines of: “How did he fool me?”
 “How could I make such a mistake?”
 “I lost our family money because of my carelessness.”

 But then something miraculous happened which brought me great peace of mind.
 No, I did not get my money back.